ionos-cloud/uptrends-operator/README.md

 The operator is based on the [uptrends](https://github.com/ionos-cloud/uptrends-go) package.
 It is a Kubernetes operator that watches for Ingress resources and creates uptrends checks for them.
 It also watches for changes in the Ingress resources and updates the uptrends checks accordingly.

-## Environment

-### `API_USERNAME`

-This configures the required username for the uptrends API access.
-See the [uptrends](https://www.uptrends.com/support/kb/api) documentation for more information.

-### `API_PASSWORD`

-This configures the required password for the uptrends API access.
-See the [uptrends](https://www.uptrends.com/support/kb/api) documentation for more information.

 ## Helm

 [Helm](https://helm.sh/) can be used to install :chart_with_upwards_trend: uptrends Operator.